 2. Zion National Park, Utah

 Zion is one of the most popular US National Parks, but with great popularity comes great hordes of crowds.
-If you want more solitude in this stunning national park, it’s a good idea to visit this famous National Park during the winter.
+If you want more solitude in this stunning national park, it’s a good idea to visit Zion National Park during the winter.
 It can get cold, but having more peace and quiet is a fair trade-off.

 As long as you have the proper gear and clothing, you can still get the most out of Zion National Park in the winter months.
 Just be sure to check the weather forecast before planning your trip.
 From November until February, the weather can range from clear sunny days to full-on winter storms, dumping a couple of feet of snow, so you’ll have to keep an eye on the weather and stay flexible.

 Also, be sure to pay attention to posted signs, since some trails like Angel’s Landing might be closed due to icy conditions.
-Read more tips about hiking in Zion National Park in Winter here.

 3. Death Valley National Park, California